cognitedata/cognite-sdk-python/docs/source/cognite.rst

 For details on different ways of implementing the token provider, take a look at `this guide <https://github.com/cognitedata/python-oidc-authentication>`_.

-In some cases you may also want to authenticate using an API key.
+If OIDC has not been enabled for your CDF project, you will want to authenticate using an API key.
 You can do this by setting the following environment variable

 .. code:: bash